Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: Methods

 \subsection{3D Object Detection from 2D Images}

-Geometric 3D representations of object classes can recover far more details than just 2D or 3D bounding boxes, however most of today's object detectors are focused on robust 2D matching. \cite{Zia2013PAMI} exploit the fact that high-quality 3D CAD models are available for many important classes.
+Geometric 3D representations of object classes can recover far more details than just 2D or 3D bounding boxes, however, most of today's object detectors are focused on robust 2D matching.
+In contrast, \citet{Zia2013PAMI} exploit the fact that high-quality 3D CAD models are available for many important classes.
 From these models, they obtain coarse 3D wireframe models using principal components analysis and train detectors for the vertices of the wireframe.
-At test time, they generate evidence for vertices by densely applying the detectors. \cite{Zia2015IJCV} extend this work by directly using detailed 3D CAD models in their formulation, combining them with explicit representations of likely occlusion patterns.
+At test time, they generate evidence for vertices by densely applying the detectors. \citet{Zia2015IJCV} extend this work by directly using detailed 3D CAD models in their formulation, combining them with explicit representations of likely occlusion patterns.
 Further, a ground plane is jointly estimated to stabilize the pose estimation process.
-This extension outperforms the pseudo-3D model of \cite{Zia2013PAMI} and shows the benefits of reasoning in true metric 3D space.
+This extension outperforms the pseudo-3D model \citep{Zia2013PAMI} and shows the benefits of reasoning in true metric 3D space.

-While these 3D representations provide more faithful descriptions of objects they can not yet compete with state-of-the-art detectors using 2D bounding boxes.
-To overcome this problem, \cite{Pepik2015PAMI} propose a 3D extension of the powerful deformable part model (\cite{Felzenszwalb2008CVPR}), which combines the 3D geometric representation with robust matching to real-world images.
+While these 3D representations provide more expressive descriptions of objects, they can not yet compete with state-of-the-art detectors using 2D bounding boxes.
+To overcome this problem, \citet{Pepik2015PAMI} propose a 3D extension of the deformable parts model \citep{Felzenszwalb2008CVPR} that combines the 3D geometric representation with robust matching to real-world images.
 They further add 3D CAD information of the object class of interest as geometry cue to enrich the appearance model.